Eveldee/RandomizedWitchNobeta/README.md

 ## Contributing

-This repository accepts contributions, don't hesite to [open a new issue](/../../issues) before doing a pull request for major changes or new features.
+This repository accepts contributions, don't hesitate to [open a new issue](/../../issues) before doing a pull request for major changes or new features.

 ## Used libraries

 This Trainer tool couldn't be made without these awesome libraries and tools:
 - [BepInEx](https://github.com/BepInEx/BepInEx) - *licensed under the LGPL-2.1 license*
-- [ImGui](https://github.com/ocornut/imgui) - *licensed under the MIT license*
+- [Json Forms](https://github.com/eclipsesource/jsonforms) - *licensed under the MIT license*
-- [ClickableTransparentOverlay](https://github.com/zaafar/ClickableTransparentOverlay) - *licensed under the Apache-2.0 license*
 - [Humanizer](https://github.com/Humanizr/Humanizer) - *licensed under the MIT license*
 - [Weighted Item Randomizer for C#](https://github.com/BlueRaja/Weighted-Item-Randomizer-for-C-Sharp) - *licensed under the MIT license*